 Expertise will always raise the cost of a wedding photographer due to their market demand and desirability to future clients.
 Reviews and wedding portfolios are great ways to check.
 Be sure to check for your photographers reviews, look through their portfolio and social media to see how they handle different lighting & moments of the wedding day.

-Style, just like all art, is subjective, and no one style better over another.
+Style, just like all art, is subjective.
 There are two aspects of style, both aesthetic and approach, meaning how it looks and how it was taken.
 More experienced photographers will be able to adjust their style or lighting in a way that compliments the situation at hand.
 A photographer who can stick to their style and adapt it for various lighting scenarios will be in more demand because they are displaying a level of competence and expertise.
 One thing to note here is some styles my take extra production time to produce.
 For example, if you are looking for a more editorial / magazine style, expect a lot more time in your wedding timeline dedicated to this extra creative production time.

 A wedding photographer with good people skills is crucial for a successful and enjoyable experience.
 They’ll make you feel comfortable in front of the camera, guide you and connect with your guests to capture genuine moments.
 They’ll understand your vision, communicate effectively with you and your wedding party, and ensure you have beautiful, authentic, and meaningful photographs.
 They’ll make the entire photography experience less stressful for you as a couple and ensure you end up with photographs you’ll treasure forever.

 Again, every wedding photographer is different.
-Each one having specific values that contribute to the level of photography they deliver that is consistent with their brand.
-Here are some additional aspects you could see in wedding photography collections.
+Yes there are certain parts of a collection that you can expect to see, but each photographer has specific values that contribute to the level of photography they deliver that is consistent with their brand.

 Truthfully…no. Weddings are not like other events, they are like Ogre’s…they have layers.